 At 0 percent, you will not be eligible for monthly benefits, but you may still qualify for veteran’s healthcare assistance and other benefits.

-These amounts increase for disabled veterans with dependents.
+These monthly payments increase for disabled veterans with dependents.

 The amount of VA disability benefits that you are eligible to receive depends on your specific circumstances, which you can calculate with our VA Disability Calculator.